DanielaGjorgjieva/DreamTeam/Tasks.md

 -Debugged fetch code
 -Added four event handlers

+13/12
+-Fixed old fetches
+-Wrote the specific event ejs on the base of Francesco's html -Updated the sport POST fetch, now working
+-Created fetch for the rendering of the specific event page -Made specific event page working

 #### Samuel Corecco

+_______
+Andrea and I, since we had fetch and socket together, always worked together to speed up the work and do it better <3
+_______

 10/12
 -Started working on the fetch/socket with Andrea
 -Read reade all documentation to understand the structure (nem, id, functionality, ...) of the program